Cheapest Whole Life Insurance (2026)

 Whole life insurance premiums average $76 per month for a 20-year-old nonsmoking woman seeking $100,000 in coverage, based on MoneyGeek's analysis.
 Rates climb with age.
 That same $100,000 policy costs $288 per month at 60, nearly four times more.
 The gender gap also grows with age.
 Male and female rates for $1,000,000 in coverage differ by $56 per month at 20 but by $245 per month at 60.

 Rates increase with age, because older applicants represent a higher payout risk for insurers.
-Women pay less than men at every age, because they live longer on average, but some states prohibit gender-based insurance rates.
+Women pay less than men at every age because they have longer average life expectancy, which lowers payout risk for insurers.
+Several states, including California, Hawaii, Massachusetts, Montana and North Carolina, prohibit gender-based insurance pricing.
+Buyers in those states will see unisex rates that differ from the figures shown here.

 $100,000